 How do you talk about voter suppression and election issues without amplifying the doubts and fears seeded by those who benefit from voter suppression?
 This resource we’ve been sharing with our Unstoppable Voters Project participants.
 It’s an interview with Anat Shenker-Osorio in Rolling Stone: “There’s a Right and a Wrong Way to Talk About Trump’s …

-As the culmination of nearly a decade of interviews with practitioners of artistic activism, and over a year of reviewing the relevant academic literature and professional reports, the C4AA æfficacy project research team drafted a substantial report, Assessing the Impact of Artistic Activism.
-You can read and download the full report, or a short 4 …
+After nearly a decade of interviews with artistic activism practitioners and over a year of reviewing academic literature and professional reports, the C4AA Æfficacy Project Research Team has released a substantial report: Assessing the Impact of Artistic Activism.
+Read and download the full report or a concise 4-page summary.
+Assessing the Impact of Artistic Activism …

 Webinar #18: How Do We Know If It Works?
 Part 1